Verity1430/DBVAD/README.md

   --max_save_per_video 20000 \
   --save_dir ./exp/Corridors/pred/highframes
 ```
+random seed used in the global branch is 2025; local feature-bank sampling can be repeated using different seeds
 After evaluation, the generated results can be used for qualitative inspection and further comparison with the reported results in the manuscript.